 Reader Question: I know Money Metals recommends staying away from collectibles.
 Does that mean I should steer clear of ALL pre-1933 gold coins?

-Answer: No. The main thing it to ignore the song and dance of some rare coin dealer who wants you to pay a lot more for coins that have been graded as numismatics.
+Answer: No. The main thing is to ignore the song and dance of some rare coin dealer who wants you to pay a lot more for coins that have been graded as numismatics.
 Paying “collectible” premiums is a great way to immediately lose 30% or more on your investment.
-Learn more here.

-Every year we sell thousands of circulated U.S. gold coins minted before 1933, and we sell them at premiums which are competitive with modern bullion coins.
+Every year we sell thousands of circulated U.S. bullion gold coins minted before 1933, and we sell them at premiums that are competitive with modern bullion coins.
+You can find various old gold coins for sale on our site at these great prices.
 There is absolutely nothing wrong with buying some of this historic gold, provided you don’t pay any numismatic premium to do it.
 Make sure you know what the melt value of the precious metal any particular coin contains and don’t pay much more than that.